 \(\frac{7}{{20}}\) \(\frac{{35}}{{100}}\) 0.35

-We know that a terminating decimal number represents a fraction whose denominator is a power of 10 (for example, \(0.3\; = \frac{3}{{10}}\;\); \(0.47 \;= \frac{{47}}{{100}}\;\)).
-Because the concept of percent is closely connected to the concept of fraction, there is only one step to take to connect the percent with the decimal number and the decimal fraction.
+In Grade 5, students are not expected to work with these types of decimal numbers.
+They are expected to work with terminating decimals, which are fractions with denominators that are power of 10 (for example, \(0.3\; = \frac{3}{{10}}\;\); \(0.47 \;= \frac{{47}}{{100}}\;\)).
+Because the concept of percent is closely connected to the concept of fraction, there is only one more step to connect the percent with the decimal number and the decimal fraction.
 At the end of the junior grades, students who have acquired a good sense of number can move from one representation to another without difficulty.

 Example